Labour weekend traffic: Crashes cause delays out of Auckland

 Traffic has already started to build out of some cities ahead of Labour weekend, with several crashes causing congestion along State Highway 1, while police hope to avoid the road toll of the holiday last year.

-Two separate multi-vehicle crashes are blocking southbound and northbound lanes on Auckland's Northern Motorway near the Northcote Rd ramps - creating headaches for travellers north of the city.
+Two separate multi-vehicle crashes blocked southbound and northbound lanes on Auckland's Northern Motorway near the Northcote Rd ramps - creating headaches for travellers north of the city.

+The northbound lane remained blocked as of 1.25pm.
+Congestion was easing southbound, but traffic remained slow out of the city.

 Waka Kotahi NZ Transport Agency said a crash on Auckland's Southern Motorway was causing southbound delays.
 The crash blocked a right southbound lane just before the Takanini off-ramp at 11.15am.

-It has since been cleared, but traffic remains at a crawl for about 7km between Manukau and Takanini.
+It has since been cleared, but traffic remains at a crawl for about 16km between Ōtara and Karaka.

+Traffic has backed up to Ōtāhuhu and onto the Southwestern Motorway to Māngere.

 In Wellington, a major route out of the city was already congested by midday, the transport agency said.